-We’re one week into fall, but the question on everyone’s mind is: when will it start to look and feel like fall outside?
+We’re only about to begin astronomical fall, but the question on everyone’s mind is: when will it start to look and feel like fall outside?
 According to meteorologist David Epstein, we might have to be patient this year, but fret not—colorful fall foliage is on its way.

-Due to the unseasonably warm weather Boston is having right now in September, the best of fall foliage is expected to begin later this year.
+Due to the unseasonably warm and wet summer weather Boston experienced, the best of fall foliage is expected to begin later this year.
 The first trees to change their color will be sugar and red maples first, then oak will start turning later in the season.

 If all else fails, check out this map that predicts the best time for every county in the US.
 Happy leaf peeping, Boston!